How to growth hack your social media and make it more effective than ever.

 How can you establish a strong brand voice you may wonder?
 Easy.
 Simply follow our tone of voice guidelines and learn how to find a consistent voice for your social media marketing and promote your brand in the best possible way, so, let’s get started.

-While how a brand “looks” it’s very important, regarding its visuals, design, logo etc., in order to attract the right audience, the way it “sounds” is equally, if not more, important.
+While how a brand “looks” is very important, regarding its visuals, design, logo etc., in order to attract the right audience, the way it “sounds” is equally, if not more, important.
 The way in which a brand sounds like is its tone of voice, so not what it says, but rather how it’s saying it.
 Even though this refers to the written word more than the spoken one, if your main social media platform is YouTube, for example, your tone of voice reflects the way in which you are talking and saying things in the videos.

 Just as a person has the capability to make a first impression after saying a few sentences, a company has this ability as well, especially with the written word on social media.
 How a company introduces and promotes itself is crucial when it comes to expressing their personality and core values, and this is where tone of voice comes into play.